THE CREATIVE PROCESS

 Mia Funk’s portraits of writers and artists appear in many public collections, including the U.S. Library of Congress, Dublin Writers Museum, Office of Public Works, American Writers Museum (forthcoming), and other museums and culture centers.
 Funk has received many awards and honors, including the Prix de Peinture from the Salon d’Automne de Paris and has exhibited at the Grand Palais, Paris.
 She was commissioned by the Guinness Cork Jazz Festival to paint their 30th-anniversary commemorative painting of over 20 jazz legends.
 Her paintings of Francis Bacon and Lucian Freud won the Thames & Hudson Pictureworks Prize and were exhibited in Brussels for Bacon’s centenary, in Paris at the American University, as well as international arts festivals in Europe.
-As a writer and interviewer, she produces a column and podcast for Litro (UK) and the Portrait of a Writer column for TinHouse.com, and contributes to various national publications.
+As a writer and interviewer, contributes to various national publications.
 She served on the National Advisory Council of the American Writers Museum 2016-17.

 The Creative Process exhibition is being held at leading universities around the world.
 The list of participating universities and institutions is presently being completed.
 If you’d like to take part in this celebration of the humanities, please contact us.

-If you are a writer and would like to participate in The Creative Process, contact firstname.lastname@example.org .
+If you are a writer or creative thinker and would like to participate in The Creative Process, contact email@example.com .

-Some of the universities and museums participating in the physical exhibition and/or interlinking online exhibition:
+Some of the universities and institutions participating in the physical and/or interlinking online exhibition:

-Sorbonne, UC Berkeley, MIT, Columbia, Oxford, Princeton, University of Edinburgh, University of Milan, University of Toronto, University of Salamanca, Trinity College Dublin, University of Hong Kong, McGill University, American Writers Museum, Dublin Writers Museum, University of Iowa, NYU, University of Pennsylvania, Duke University, University of Warsaw, University of Melbourne, Łódź Film School, University of Chicago, Boston University, Indiana University, American University of Paris, University of Leuven, Antioch College, Tel Aviv University, among others.
+Sorbonne, UC Berkeley, MIT, Columbia, Oxford, Princeton, University of Edinburgh, University of Milan, University of Toronto, University of Salamanca, Trinity College Dublin, University of Hong Kong, McGill University, American Writers Museum, Dublin Writers Museum, University of Iowa, NYU, University of Pennsylvania, Duke University, University of Warsaw, Stony Brook University, University of Peloponnese (with the participation of Athens School of Fine Arts, National Museum of Modern Art, and The Athens & Epidaurus Festival), University of Melbourne, Łódź Film School, University of Chicago, Boston University, Indiana University, University of Leuven, FIAC, Antioch College, University of Michigan, University of British Columbia, Tel Aviv University, among others.

 We will be capping the number of universities participating in the physical exhibition of The Creative Process at 40 leading universities around the world.
 Over a hundred university and national literary magazines will be participating in the interlinking online exhibition.

-Some of the participating magazines: Tin House, The Iowa Review, LA Review of Books, AGNI, Stanford Daily, Penn Review, Nassau Literary Review, The Literary Review, Berkeley Fiction Review, Euphony Journal, The Rice Review, New American Writing, The VEG Magazine, Columbia Journal, Washington Square Review, Antithesis Journal, Notre Dame Review, Ninth Letter, Echolocation, among others.
+Some of the participating magazines: Tin House, The Iowa Review, LA Review of Books, AGNI, Stanford Daily, Penn Review, Nassau Literary Review, The Literary Review, Berkeley Fiction Review, Euphony Journal, The Rice Review, New American Writing, The VEG Magazine, Columbia Journal, Washington Square Review, Antithesis Journal, PRISM international, Notre Dame Review, La macchina sognante/The Dreaming Machine, Versal (Netherlands), Magazine, Ninth Letter, Going Down Swinging (Australia), Echolocation, Michigan Quarterly Review, Spittoon Literary Magazine & Arts Collective (Beijing), New Flash Fiction Review, among others.